schardtbc/intrinoR/doc/lookupFundamental.md

 ### Description

- Lookup Fundamental
- Returns the Fundamental for the Company with the given `identifier` and with the given parameters
+ Returns the fundamental financial data for the Company with the given `identifier` and with the given parameters

 ### Usage
 ```r